 Theme-based study of selected masterpieces of British literature in context.
-(H)
+This class may include students from multiple sections.
+(Humanities, Elective)

-- 1. Read literature with insight - 2.
-Formulate verbal responses to literature - 3.
-Acquire knowledge about major British authors and their works - 4.
-Acquire a sense of how English developed as a language - 5.
-Hone research skills - 6.
-Increased pleasure from reading literature - 7.
-Increased appreciation for all the arts - 8.
-Increased knowledge of self and world - 9.
-Increased wisdom - 10.
-Increased sensitivity to diversity and other people
+- 1. Read literature with insight. - 2.
+Formulate verbal responses to literature. - 3.
+Acquire knowledge about major British authors and their works. - 4.
+Acquire a sense of how English developed as a language. - 5.
+Hone research skills. - 6.
+Increased pleasure from reading literature. - 7.
+Increased appreciation for all the arts. - 8.
+Increased knowledge of self and world. - 9.
+Increased wisdom. - 10.
+Increased sensitivity to diversity and other people.